 Rapid antigen testing for unvaccinated travellers

-To meet domestic travel requirements from mid-December, 15-minute Covid-19 rapid antigen testing will be available at no cost from community pharmacies throughout New Zealand until the end of January 2022.
+To meet domestic travel requirements from December 15, Covid-19 rapid antigen testing will be free until the end of January 2022.